 - What experiences have you had that shape how you understand and work for inclusion?

-Diversity statements are good tools for self-reflection, allowing you to consider your equity and inclusion practices (or lack of) in regards to your teaching, research, and service.
-Doing so helps you educationally support all your students, allows you to enact equitable policies, and helps you understand the experiences of others and yourself.
+Diversity statements are good tools for self-reflection, allowing you to consider your equity and inclusion practices (or lack of) in regards to your teaching, research, mentorship, and service.
+Reflecting on and changing your practices may help you educationally support all your students, allow you to enact equitable policies, and helpyou better understand the experiences of others and yourself.
 Addressing equity practices can lead to the inclusion of multiple voices, which can lead to open critique, reflection, and acceptance (Adichie, 2009).
 It is also necessary to consider the multiple understandings, histories, and relationships of commonly used words related to diversity-work.

 Paragraphs 2-4: Similar to a teaching statement, the diversity statement should include evidence to support your points.
-Show the reader that you think about justice in your classroom practices through examples; do not just tell the reader.
-These body paragraphs should use specific examples that highlight past equity work you have done and plan for future practices.
-Many writers focus on their anti-discrimination work in relation to teaching, research, and service.
+Show the reader that you think about inclusion and equity in your classroom practices through examples; do not simply tell the reader.
+These body paragraphs should use specific examples that highlight past equity work you have done and/or your plans for future practices.
+Many writers focus on their anti-discrimination work in relation to teaching, mentorship, research, and service.

 Common Pitfalls with Diversity Statements